Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 What is Try Before You Buy, and how does it work?

-Try Before You Buy lets you ski on the same models we sell and apply up to two days of rental credit toward a new ski purchase within the same season.
+Try Before You Buy lets you ski the same models we sell and apply up to two days of rental credit toward a new ski purchase within the same season.
 You can test multiple pairs in a single day on a walk-in basis.
-It's built to help you choose based on real on-snow feel, not just specs or reviews.
+It's built to help you choose on real on-snow feel, not just specs or reviews.

 Who should use Try Before You Buy?